 PetCetera is delivered monthly to CHS online subscribers.

-Pet Life is mailed to over 20,000 supporters across the state, four times per year.
+Pet Life is mailed to over 20,000 supporters across the state, three times per year.

 Subscribe To Our Free Newsletters Today!

-To learn more about program and services statistics and how we utilize funding, download a PDF of the Annual Report.
+To learn more about program and services statistics and how we utilize funding, read the Annual Report.

 2015 Annual Report

-To read past issues of Pet Life, download the PDF’s below:
+To read past issues of Pet Life below: